Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 Travel by Train

 Option 1: Take the KTM Komuter Sentul-Port Klang Line (red on transit maps) north to the newly opened Batu Caves Komuter station.
-Alternatively, you can also go from Sentul station if there is further construction on the line.
+Alternatively, you can go from Sentul station if the line is further constructed.

 Option 2: Take the monorail north to the Chow Kit station.
-Take bus U6 to the caves and be sure to keep your ticket for the return journey (the bus tickets are valid all day).
+Then, take bus U6 to the caves, and be sure to keep your ticket for the return journey (the bus tickets are valid all day).

 Travel by Bus